callum-hart/immutable-styles/README.md

 - **Description:**

-...Creates and returns the AST for an Immutable Style.
+  Creates and returns the AST for an Immutable Style.
 This is the equivalent of a CSS rule-set.

 - **Parameters:**
   - `element`: The HTML tag name, for example "div".